-- Know what you want to achieve. - Build simple networking activities into your everyday routine. - Set reminders for networking in your calendar. - Keep notes on your conversations. - Monitor your progress. - Look for common ground with your connections, and think about mutually beneficial opportunities. - Follow up on every meeting with a thank you call or email.
+- · Know what you want to achieve - Build simple networking activities into your everyday routine - · Set reminders for networking in your calendar - · Keep notes on your conversations - · Monitor your progress - Look for common ground with your connections, and think about mutually beneficial opportunities - Follow up on every meeting with a thank you call or email name email phone notes your next career step.

 Remember, it takes time to build your network.
 Having a positive conversation with someone today doesn't mean you'll work with them tomorrow, but it may prove priceless over time.
-Use the table below to track your networking or grab a piece of paper and write down your answers.
+Use the table below to track your networking.